pine-vm/pine/readme.md

 ## Building from Source

-The easiest way to test a change in the source code is to trigger the Github action workflow in [`.github/workflows/test-and-publish.yml`](./.github/workflows/test-and-publish.yml).
+The easiest way to test a change in the source code is to trigger the GitHub action workflow in [`.github/workflows/test-and-publish.yml`](./.github/workflows/test-and-publish.yml).
 This workflow gets you the results of automated tests and your version of the executable files.
-Push to your fork on Github to trigger this action.
+Push to your fork on GitHub to trigger this action.

-As we can see in the [workflow file](./.github/workflows/test-and-publish.yml), the project uses .NET core 3.1 to run tests and build the executable file.
-You can download the `dotnet` tool from https://dotnet.microsoft.com/download/dotnet-core to build and test locally.
+As we can see in the [workflow file](./.github/workflows/test-and-publish.yml), the project uses .NET 5 to build the executable file and run tests.
+You can download the `dotnet` tool from https://dotnet.microsoft.com/download/dotnet to build and test locally.

 ## Example Apps